1654 Accountant III

 Supervise quarterly fare media physical count and prepares the report for the count results on timely manner.
 Participate in the annual change cash count of revolving funds with various custodians; annual physical counts of materials inventory from various MTA warehouses; and performing bi-annual physical counts of MTA fixed assets as required by Federal Transit Agency.

-Review, process and/or approve financial documents into the City’s PeopleSoft Financial System accurately and timely, and ensure compliance with the Controller's Office and funding agencies’ policies and procedures.
+Review, process &/or approve financial documents into the City’s PeopleSoft Financial System accurately and timely and ensure compliance with Controllers and funding agencies’ policies and procedures.

 Coordinate completion and review of all required audit schedules, reports and other related tasks for submission to external auditors, funding agencies and senior management.